Healing & Well-Being

 If you or someone you know is in need of assistance or if you are willing and able to offer your professional expertise, please click below or contact Susan Stein-Chiesa, Chair, at 561.735.4933.
 You can also contact clergy in complete confidentiality.

 At Congregation B’nai Israel we understand that grief is powerful and sometimes overwhelming.
 Losing a loved one brings on different emotional, physical, and spiritual feelings.
-Mondays at 7:00 PM CBI hosts an on-going group for those in all stages of grief.
-Facilitated by Rabbi Alli Cohen & Jenna Lazar, MSW from Jewish Family Services.
+Wednesdays at 5:00 PM CBI hosts an on-going group for those in all stages of grief.
+Facilitated by Jenna Lazar, MSW from Jewish Family Services.

 Tzevet T'shuvah/ צוות תשובה